betterscientificsoftware/bssw.io/CuratedContent/WorkingEffectivelyWithLegacyCode.md

 ## Feathers, Michael, 2005, ISBN-13: 978-0131177055

 Legacy software is very hard to modify and extend, as it often relies on obsolete software and hardware, lacks testing, and may have no developers familiar with its complexities.
-This book gives one hope that we can use targeted, incremental unit testing and refactoring to turn legacy software into better tested, understood, and extensible software while implementing and delivering new functionality at the same time.
+This book gives us hope that we can use targeted, incremental unit testing and refactoring to turn legacy software into better tested, understood, and extensible software while implementing and delivering new functionality at the same time.

-If one read the book "Refactoring" by Martin Fowler and felt a little uneasy about how this would apply to large nasty software projects, then "Working Effectively with Legacy Code" is the book to read.
+If you've read *Refactoring*<sup>[1]</sup> and felt a little uneasy about how this would apply to large, nasty software projects, then *Working Effectively with Legacy Code*<sup>[2]</sup> is the book to read.
-What’s more, Michael mentions and reviews many of the object-oriented principles in "Agile Software Development" as well as other bits of information that one would find in other great books about software development.
+Michael mentions and reviews many of the object-oriented principles in *Agile Software Development*<sup>[3]</sup>
+as well as other bits of information that you can find in other great books about software development.
-One can view this book as the logical culmination of the books "Refactoring" and "Test Driven Development" (TDD); it's where the rubber meets the road combining unit testing and refactoring.
+*Working Effectively with Legacy Code* is the logical culmination of  *Refactoring* and *Test Driven Development*<sup>[4]</sup> (TDD); it's where the rubber meets the road when combining unit testing and refactoring.

-The definition of "Legacy Code" given in this book is simple and yet shocking (to many people):
+The definition of "Legacy Code" given in this book is simple but often shocking to the uninitiated:

 > Legacy Code == Code Without Tests

 Micheal Feathers States:

-> "Code without tests is bad code.
+> Code without tests is bad code.
 It does not matter how well written it is; it doesn't matter how pretty or object-oriented or well-encapsulated it is.
 With tests, we can change the behavior of our code quickly and verifiably.
-Without them, we really don’t know if our code is getting better or worse."
+Without them, we really don’t know if our code is getting better or worse.

-Micheal lists four reasons to change software:
+He lists four reasons to change software:

 * Adding a feature
 * Fixing a bug
 * Improving the design (i.e. refactoring)
 * Optimizing resource usage

-He argues that no matter what change is made to the code, we must always maintain other behavior that we are not meaning to change and states:
+He argues that no matter what change is made to the code, we must always maintain other behavior that we do not intend to change.
+He states:

-> "Behavior is the most important thing about software.
+> Behavior is the most important thing about software.
 It is what users depend on.
-Users like it when we add behavior (provided it is what they really wanted), but if we change or remove behavior they depend on (introduce bugs), they stop trusting us."
+Users like it when we add behavior (provided it is what they really wanted), but if we change or remove behavior they depend on (introduce bugs), they stop trusting us.

-The main contribution of this book is the "Legacy Code Change Algorithm":
+The main contribution of this book is the *Legacy Code Change Algorithm*:

 1. **Identify the targeted legacy code:**
     1. **Identify change points** for the target change or new code addition.